mediadrop/mediadrop/doc/install/index.rst

 Step 6: Launch the Built-in Server
 ----------------------------------

-Now that MediaCore itself is installed and the basics are configured, we can test it out using the Paste server.
+Now that MediaCore CE itself is installed and the basics are configured, we can test it out using the Paste server.
 It's bundled with Pylons so you have it already, simply run: